Katie-Davies/DirtRider/README.md

 * To view all available bikes
 * Search all bikes by make or engine size
-* To click and see more information about the bikes
 * See availability for bookings
 * Book a bike for hire